jkk/formative/README.md

 {:remember false, :secret-code 1234, :password "barbazquux", :email "foobar@gmail.com"}
 ```

-Note that the `:remember` and `:secret-code` fields have been parsed from strings into their respective datatypes.
+Notice that the `:remember` and `:secret-code` fields have been parsed from strings into their respective datatypes.

 By default, validation will be performed on the parsed values and an exception thrown if validation fails.
 If the `:validate` keyword option to `parse-params` is `false`, `ParseError` records will be used in place of values that failed to parse, and no validation will be done.